vinodhkumart/work-Ad/README.md

 # Scenario 2 Solution:
 ----------------------------------------------------------------------------------------------------------
-I prefer using the promethues, Grafana and Alert Manger as a open source monitoring soltuon for this specific scenario.
+I prefer using the promethues, Grafana and Alert Manger as a open source monitoring solution for this specific scenario.
 Along with Prometheus/Grafana, I would like to use ELK stack with APM integrated for the purpose of distributed tracing.

 Enterprise version: Datadog will be one of the good option.

 when I think of SSL offloading, first thing that comes to mind is Performance metrics.
 I would like to use TSDB based monitoring tool i.e promethues to collect the performance metrics.
 This is one of the best white box monitoring that wil be used to scrape the metrics.

-#How I do :
+#  How I do :

 #  Lets take, I had already configured Prometheus servers already in place or configured newly

-##First Monitor: Local Resources based(Node-exporter) - CPU,MEM,DISK etc
+#  First Monitor: Local Resources based(Node-exporter) - CPU,MEM,DISK etc

 - First, configure the server as Target on prometheus server ( edit the prometheus.yaml file with required details)